fxamacker/circlehash/README.md

 CircleHash is a family of modern non-cryptographic hash functions.

-CircleHash64 is a 64-bit hash with a 64-bit seed.
+CircleHash64fx is a 64-bit hash with a 128-bit seed.
 It's fast, simple, and easy to audit.
-It uses fractional digits of **π** as default constants ([nothing up my sleeve](https://en.wikipedia.org/wiki/Nothing-up-my-sleeve_number)).
+By default, it uses fractional digits of **π** as constants ([nothing up my sleeve](https://en.wikipedia.org/wiki/Nothing-up-my-sleeve_number)).
 It balances speed, digest quality, and maintainability.

-CircleHash64 is based on [Google's Abseil C++ library](https://abseil.io/about/) internal hash.
-It passes every test in SMHasher (demerphq/smhasher, rurban/smhasher, and my stricter test suite).
+CircleHash64fx is inspired by [Google's Abseil C++ library](https://abseil.io/about/) internal hash.
+They pass every test in SMHasher (demerphq/smhasher, rurban/smhasher, and my stricter test suite).
 Tests passed include Bit Independence Criterion, [Strict Avalanche Criterion](https://en.wikipedia.org/wiki/Avalanche_effect#Strict_avalanche_criterion), etc.

+CircleHash64 comes in two flavors:

+- 🛡️ **CircleHash64fx** supports 128-bit seed and shields against losing accumulated state from potential multiplication by zero.
+It's a bit slower than CircleHash64f but remains among the fastest for short inputs.

+- 🚀 **CircleHash64f** supports 64-bit seed like Abseil LTS 20210324.2.
+By default, CircleHash64f uses two different 64-bit constants rather than using the same 64-bit constant twice at finalization.

+CircleHash64fx will be replacing CircleHash64f as the default hash.

-Three CircleHash64 functions are currently used in production (on linux_amd64):
+Three CircleHash64f functions are currently used in production (on linux_amd64):

 ```Go
 func Hash64(b []byte, seed uint64) uint64